ashuang/procman/doc/content/config_file.md

 Scripts can be generally be run in one of several ways:
 - load a configuration file into the procman sheriff GUI, and select the script from the "script" menu.
-- pass the configuration file and script name as command line arguments to `bot-procman-sheriff`.
+- pass the configuration file and script name as command line arguments to `procman-sheriff`.
 For example:
 \code
-$ bot-procman-sheriff config_file.procman go
+$ procman-sheriff config_file.procman go
 \endcode

 ## Referencing nested groups {#procman_config_file_script_nested_groups}